WebKit/WebKit/Source/WebGPU/WebGPU/metal-cpp/README.md

 ./SingleHeader/MakeSingleHeader.py Foundation/Foundation.hpp QuartzCore/QuartzCore.hpp Metal/Metal.hpp
 ```

-By default the generated header file will be written to `./SingleHeader/Metal.hpp`
+By default the generator script writes its output to `./SingleHeader/Metal.hpp`.
+Use the `-o` option to customize output filename.

+## Global Symbol Visibility

+metal-cpp marks all its symbols with `default` visibility.
+Define the macro: `METALCPP_SYMBOL_VISIBILITY_HIDDEN` to override this behavior and hide its symbols.

 ## Examples